Department of Health

 Lived Experience Peer Cadet Program

-Applications are now open.
-Find out more about the program, including participating organisations, eligibility and how to apply.
+Find out more about the program, including participating organisations, fees and eligibility.

 The Peer Cadet Program is a great start to a rewarding career in the community mental health sector.